cds-snc/exploration-documentation/ProcessDocumentation.md

 To learn about a departments conditions we try to answer these two questions:

-To what extent do digital roles and structures exist?
+*To what extent do digital roles and structures exist?*
 - Leadership and coherent direction (coherent policy direction, service priorities and champions)
 - Enabling capacity and infrastructure (modern IT infrastructure, legal, comms and privacy guidance and support)
 - Delivery capability (talent and teams with digital skills, tactics and tools)

-To what extent do digital practices exist?
+*To what extent do digital practices exist?*
 - Shifting to a product delivery model
 - Cultivating a culture of collaboration
 - Working in the open
 - Establishing and empowering multi-disciplinary teams
 - Conducting user research
 - Practicing continuous improvement

+## How we developed the service

+**1. Conducted background research**
+- Primary research: collecting needs from all delivery communities
+- Secondary research: other frameworks (maturity models)
+- Peer feedback: ODS, GDS & C4C
+- Global lens: Public Digital & Harvard Kennedy School consultations

+**2. Developed a Theory of Change**
+- Informed evaluation & monitoring plan

+**3. Prototyped the framework and the service**
+- Built Framework: Assessment criteria & questions
+- Developed processes & artifacts to support a service

+**4. Created an org Intake model**
+- Centralized Intake: reach, readiness & replicability
+- Mapped & connected CDS business units

+**5. Piloted with 4 departments, iterating between each round**
+- Temporary Foreign Worker Program
+- NRCan CanmetENERGY
+- NRCan Flood mapping
+- IRCC Refugee resettlement